RedaTargaoui/Supermarket-Checkout/README.md

 # Supermarket Checkout App

-This is a simple Supermarket Checkout App implemented in Java, following the Model-View-Controller (MVC) design pattern.
+This is a simple Supermarket Checkout App implemented in Java, following the Model-View-Controller (MVC) design pattern, and a graphical user interface.

 ## Overview

+The app consists of 2 principal views, **Home view** which shows all the products and user can select the products he wants and then pay at the end, **Admin Console view** where an admin can log in and can add product, edit product and delete a product.

+## Files:

-The app consists of the following classes:
+The app consists of the following principal classes:

 - **Product.java**: Represents a product with attributes such as ID, name, and price.

-- **DataGetter.java**: Retrieves product data from a MySQL database using Connector/J.

-- **GUI.java**: Creates the graphical user interface (GUI) for the application using JavaFX.
+- **DataHandler.java**: Handles data reading and writing into data file

 - **ShoppingCart.java**: Handles user-selected products, allowing for adding or removing products, and calculates the total price.

+- **Controllers**: FXML Views controllers

-## MVC Pattern
+## Used

-The application follows the MVC design pattern:

-- **Model**:
+- **Java 17**
-  - **Product.java**: Represents the data structure for products.
-  - **DataGetter.java**: Retrieves product data from the database.

-- **View**:
+- **JavaFX**.
-  - **GUI.java**: Implements the graphical user interface using JavaFX.

-- **Controller**:
+- **SceneBuilder**.
-  - **ShoppingCart.java**: Controls the interaction between the model and the view.
-Handles user input, updates the model, and refreshes the view accordingly.

-## Used Libraries

-- **JavaFX**: Used for creating the graphical user interface.
-- **Connector/J**: Used for MySQL database connectivity.